simpleinjector/Documentation/source/webapiintegration.rst

 Extra features
 ==============

-The basic features of the Web API integration package are the **SimpleInjectorWebApiDependencyResolver** class and the **WebApiRequestLifestyle** with its **RegisterWebApiRequest** extension methods.
+The basic features of the Web API integration package are the **SimpleInjectorWebApiDependencyResolver** class and the **WebApiRequestLifestyle** and **RegisterWebApiControllers** extension methods.
 Besides these basic features, the integration package contains extra features that can make your life easier.

 .. _Getting-the-current-requests-HttpRequestMessage: